Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

 If the stock goes very low gains are limited to the maximum profit above.

-Bear Put Option Spreads Losses are limited to the net debit.
+Losses from bear put spreads are limited to the net debit.

 No stock is actually owned (uncovered position).